SherG/cool-iron/blog/facebook-ads-roi.md

 ## A Few Additional Considerations

-The purpose of this article was to underscore the importance of having a goal for your campaigns before they launch and of having useful metrics by which to judge the outcomes.
+The purpose of this article was to underscore the importance of having a goal for your campaigns before they launch, having useful metrics by which to judge the outcomes, and letting data lead.

 Here are a few additional considerations.

 1. Anything can be done well or poorly and that includes Facebook campaigns.
 If you're not getting results, choose a different Facebook ad professional.
 2. Before you hire a Facebook ad marketer, first verify results they've achieved for others.
 This is your best indicator that they will be able to deliver qualified leads to you on a continuing basis.